Ohio judge jailed two kids over dad visits; now he faces disciplinary case

 Laura Bischoff is a reporter for the USA TODAY Network Ohio Bureau, which serves the Columbus Dispatch, Cincinnati Enquirer, Akron Beacon Journal and 18 other affiliated news organizations across Ohio.

-This article originally appeared on The Columbus Dispatch: Ohio judge faces discipline case over conduct in multiple cases
+This article originally appeared on Cincinnati Enquirer: Ohio judge faces discipline case over conduct in multiple cases